People & Ops hiring at PostHog

 - Informal session with a team member

-- On days where we have company wide meetings, we will invite you along to that and give you a chance to introduce yourself.
+- On days when we have company wide meetings, we will invite you along to that and give you a chance to introduce yourself.
 On days without company wide meetings, we will arrange for you to meet a few members of our team for a casual lunch/coffee break

 Overall, you should spend at least 80% of your time and energy on the task and less than 20% on meeting people, as we will base our decision on your output of the day.
 However, we encourage everyone to use the Slack channel as much as needed for any questions or problems.